Home > Lifestyle

 Is my wagon collapsible?

 Most beach wagons are collapsible, making them easy to transport in your vehicle and store when not in use.
-However, not all are collapsible, so double-check if it’s important to you.
+However, not all are collapsible, so be sure to double-check when choosing if it’s important to you.

 Related Content